alamikaele/osticket-prereqs/README.md

 </p>
 <br/>

-<h3>Congratulations you are finished with the osTicket system setup!</h3>
+<h3 align="center">Congratulations you are finished with the osTicket system setup!</h3>